Top 10 Causes of Miscarriage

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

 Every expecting mother wishes for a healthy full-term pregnancy.
-However, under some unavoidable circumstances, there is a loss of pregnancy during the early stages.
+However, under some unavoidable circumstances, there is a loss of the pregnancy during the early stages.
 This loss of pregnancy or miscarriage occurs due to various reasons, most of which are beyond the control of the mother.
 So, why does a miscarriage happen?
-Unfortunately, this question doesn’t have a single answer, and there could be multiple reasons why the fetus doesn’t survive in the womb.
+Unfortunately, this question doesn’t have a single answer, and there could be multiple reasons why the foetus doesn’t survive in the womb.
 Many pregnant women avoid some fruits, assuming it as one of the foods that can cause miscarriage., while some women even perceive simple day-to-day activities as risk factors during pregnancy.
 This article throws light on the various scientific reasons for miscarriage and different ways of avoiding it.

 10 Most Common Causes of Pregnancy Loss

 The conception and growth of a baby inside the womb is a complicated process involving a number of intricate steps.
 At any stage during this process, there are many things that can cause a miscarriage.
 Some factors can be corrected with a lifestyle change, while others need medical intervention.
 Here are ten common causes of miscarriage in early pregnancy.